afeique/vhd-image-format/README.md

   Sector length is always 512 bytes.

 All values in the file format, unless otherwise specified, are stored in network byte order (big endian).
 Also, unless otherwise specified, all reserved values should be set to zero.

+### Review of Magnetic Platter Drives

+These non-volatile storage media predate SSD and high-density NAND-FLASH storage media and rely on rotational (spinning) magnetic platters.
+The internal drive is comprised of multiple layers of platters whose surfaces provide the magnetic medium upon which data is stored.
+Read-write heads are used to manipulate the magnetic medium for data storage and retrieval.
+Because each platter has two surfaces, there are two heads per platter.

+The surface of each platter is subdivided into circular tracks or "cylinders".
+Each of these tracks is then further subdivided into sectors.
+Each of these sectors forms the minimum block of data (typically 512-bytes) which a rotaional drive deals with.

+Taken as a whole, this **C**ylinder-**H**ead-**S**ector system can be used to address physical sectors   on a hard disk.

+- **Cylinders or Tracks**

+  Circular subdivisions on each platter surface represent cylinders.

+- **Heads**

+  A count of how many platter surfaces there are, can be used to reference a particular platter surface.

+- **Sectors**

+  The number of sectors in each cylindrical track, can be used to reference a particular sector on a given cylinder and head.

 ## Types of Disk Images